NotYourMagicBonkStick/Daga-Rename/README.md

 The program is launched from the command line.
 It requires at least one argument which is the directory you want to be changed.

-`Photo-Rename '/path/to/photo 1.jpg'`
+`Daga-Rename '/path/to/photo 1.jpg'`

 If you want to add an ID tag at the end of the filename, then specify the ID using `-` character in the first argument.
 The ID is optional and does not need to be provided.

-`Photo-Rename <ID> '/path/to/photo 1.jpg'`
+`Daga-Rename <ID> '/path/to/photo 1.jpg'`

 The same works with folders and multiple directories specified in the next arguments passed to the program.

-`Photo-Rename <ID> '/path/to/photo 1.jpg' '/path/to/photo 2.jpg' '/path/to/folder 1' '/path/to/folder 2'`
+`Daga-Rename <ID> '/path/to/photo 1.jpg' '/path/to/photo 2.jpg' '/path/to/folder 1' '/path/to/folder 2'`

-`Photo-Rename '/path/to/photo 1.jpg' '/path/to/photo 2.jpg' '/path/to/folder 1' '/path/to/folder 2'`
+`Daga-Rename '/path/to/photo 1.jpg' '/path/to/photo 2.jpg' '/path/to/folder 1' '/path/to/folder 2'`

-If you are uncertain on how to use this program then run `Photo-Rename help` to see a quick manual.
+If you are uncertain on how to use this program then run `Daga-Rename help` to see a quick manual.

 If there's no date of shooting the photo then the file will be omitted.